tetratelabs/proxy-wasm-go-sdk/README.md

 __This project is in its early stage, and the API is likely to change and not stable.__

-The Go sdk for [proxy-wasm](https://github.com/proxy-wasm/spec), enabling developers to write Envoy extensions in Go.
+The Go SDK for [Proxy-Wasm](https://github.com/proxy-wasm/spec), enabling developers to write Envoy extensions in Go.

 proxy-wasm-go-sdk is powered by [TinyGo](https://tinygo.org/) and does not support the official Go compiler.